romanpauk/dingo/docs/architecture/overview.md

 2. The container creates a storage-backed factory for each exposed interface.
 3. `resolve<T>()` converts `T` into the internal lookup form.
 4. The container finds the matching factory.
-5. `class_instance_factory_traits` asks the factory for the correct access path for `T`: value, lvalue reference, rvalue reference, or pointer.
+5. `instance_factory_traits` asks the factory for the correct access path for `T`: value, lvalue reference, rvalue reference, or pointer.
 6. The factory asks its resolver to get or build the stored instance.
 7. `type_conversion` converts that stored source shape into the requested `T`.